0cjs/sedoc/8bit/video.md

 answers there have a lot of other good information on timings, especially for signals sampled by LCD displays.)

+Further NTSC and PAL timings (especially including vsync equalising pulses) can be found at [Characteristics of B,G/PAL and M/NTSC television systems][kolumbus].

 Color will have a 3.579545 Mhz signal overlaid on top of the lumanance signal; the phase determins the huge and the amplitude determines the saturation (see ["NTSC Color Encoding"](ntsc-color-encoding) below).
 A